NC Cardinal Support and Staff Education

 HelpSpot help desk software

-Home → Cataloging in NC Cardinal → Appendices → Appendix S: "Needs Humans" Manual Deduplication Process
+Home → Cataloging Bibliographic Records → Deduplication and Clean Up Projects → "Needs Humans" Manual Deduplication Process

 What are "Needs Humans" Lists?

-As described in the Annual Deduplication Process Knowledge Book page, "Needs Humans" lists are lists of MARC records that look as if they might be duplicate records but are nevertheless deemed just different enough by the automated process to prevent it from automatically merging the records itself.
-Instead, these matches are added to a "Needs Humans" list for catalogers to review and decide whether or not the matched records should, in fact, be merged.
+As described in the Deduplicating Matching Records Knowledge Book page, "Needs Humans" lists are lists of MARC records that may be duplicate records but are different enough that they did not automatically merge in the standard de-deuplication process.
+These potential matches are added to a "Needs Humans" list for catalogers to review and decide whether or not the matched records should be merged.

-Additionally, merge/overlay profiles were created for different item formats that catalogers can use when merging records so that the necessary fields from the sub bib are copied over to the lead bib.
-Detailed instructions on how these profiles work and how to use them will follow below.
+Additionally, merge/overlay profiles simplify the merge process by copying necessary fields from the sub bib to the lead bib.
+Detailed instructions on how these profiles work and how to use them follow below.

 Merge/Overlay Profiles